Eczema on hands

 To prevent relapses and provide relief from the symptoms of eczema, you can do the following:

 The first step is to avoid the triggering material.
 This can be substances such as nickel or certain care and cleaning products.
-Triggers can also be stress and food.
+Triggers can also be stress and food, as well as pollutants, some medications, smoking and certain medical conditions.

 To avoid scratching, you can help yourself by distracting yourself, using cool water or cold packs or wrapping bandages around the itchy areas.

-In summer, on the other hand, the heat can increase itching and other symptoms of eczema.
+In summer, the heat can increase itching and other symptoms of eczema.
 Use thin blankets at night to avoid sweating too much.
 On hot summer days, you can refresh your skin with a cool shower.
 After showering, and in your daily skin care routine, use products that are specially formulated to meet the needs of dry and hypersensitive skin.
-The Eucerin AtoControl Lotion can be applied several times a day to avoid flare-ups.

 The environment in which you move and with which you literally come into contact has a great influence on the skin’s condition.